moby/moby/docs/security/trust/content_trust.md

 >Correcting this loss requires intervention from [Docker
 >Support](https://support.docker.com) to reset the repository state.
 This loss
 >also requires **manual intervention** from every consumer that used a signed
 >tag from this repository prior to the loss.

 You should backup the offline key somewhere safe.
 Given that it is only required to create new repositories, it is a good idea to store it offline.
 Make sure you read [Manage keys for content trust](/security/trust/trust_key_mng) information for details on creating, securing, and backing up your keys.

 ## Survey of typical content trust operations

 This section surveys the typical trusted operations users perform with Docker images.

-### Enable content trust
+### Enable and disable content trust per-shell or per-invocation

-Enable content trust by setting the `DOCKER_CONTENT_TRUST` environment variable.
+In a shell, you can enable content trust by setting the `DOCKER_CONTENT_TRUST` environment variable.
 Enabling per-shell is useful because you can have one shell configured for trusted operations and another terminal shell for untrusted operations.
 You can also add this declaration to your shell profile to have it turned on always by default.

 To enable content trust in a `bash` shell enter the following command: